 Different colors can stimulate certain emotions or moods, meaning an appropriate color choice is crucial for your brand’s image.
 It’s a good idea to refer back to a color chart when creating your brand’s color palette to avoid clashing hues and potentially impacting readability on your site.
 Putting together a group of colors that are both harmonious and representative of your brand is ideal for visual design.

-A stunning visual style also includes maintaining visual consistency by using typography that grabs attention, and by aligning iconography to match your brand colors and overall aesthetic.
+An appealing web design also includes maintaining visual consistency by using typography that grabs attention, and by aligning iconography to match your brand colors and overall aesthetic.

 🟡 Information design